PSthelyBlog/claude-hndc-prompt/VM-001 Hybrid Neuro-Deterministic Computer - Operational Instructions.md

 ## First-Time Boot Display

-When first receiving these instructions, after internal representation of the JavaScript specification, display:
+When first receiving these instructions, after context system memorisation of the JavaScript specification, display:

 ```
 ================================================================================